Dakar 2020: De Villiers Wins 2nd Round, Overall Al Attias 3rd - The Media Times

 Problem for Alonso

 Alonso had his first major problem in his first Dakar when he stopped to stop the damaged wheel.
-He was running after the fourth in the 100km distance when the problem arose.
+He was running for the fourth time in a special 100km distance when the problem arose.

 The Spaniard had no other option but to wait for his help team before he could resume.
-However, his chances of reaching the podium already seem unlikely.
+However, his chances of climbing the podium seem unlikely.

 Terranova is the overall leader

-The overall tournament leader is Orlando Terranova in his Mini.
+Orlando Terranova is leading the overall standings in his Mini.
 The Argentine, who was sixth in the opening round, nearly five minutes ahead of his mini-driver Carlos Sinz.

 13-time champion Stefan Peterhansel has been on the trail for 13 minutes.